<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Capturing Opportunities for Improvement

 Because improvement in Lean is a bottom-up affair, all employees are potential sources of ideas for positive change.
-Cloud-based Lean software allows people to submit opportunities from wherever they happen to be any time of the day.
+Cloud-based Lean software allows people to submit opportunities from wherever they are, at any time of day.
 In addition, employees can search the database to see if the improvement has already been proposed to avoid duplication.

 Implementing Improvements

 Capturing ideas is an excellent first step, but it is only the beginning.
-Improvement management software includes notifications so that when an opportunity is entered, the right leaders are notified about it and can decide whether to take action.
+Improvement management software includes notifications so that, when an opportunity is entered, the right leaders are notified and can decide whether to take action.
 As the project commences, active alerts help ensure that tasks are completed and that someone is aware of progress stalls.

 Measuring Impact

 We mentioned the importance of measurement in the Lean method.
-Software is ideal for capturing the baseline process results, comparing them to the post-change results, and assigning finical or other impact measurements to the improvement.
+Software is ideal for capturing baseline process results, comparing them to post-change results, and assigning financial or other impact measurements to the improvement.

 Sharing Knowledge

-To support the idea of continual learning, Lean software becomes the home for notes, documents, control charts, fishbone diagrams, and other artifacts of improvement.
+To support the idea of continual learning, Lean software serves as the home for notes, documents, control charts, fishbone diagrams, and other improvement artifacts.
 Whether successful or not, every completed project makes the organization more innovative.
 The best solutions also make it easy to broadcast success so that engaged employees are recognized and acknowledged for their efforts.

 How Do You Get Started with Lean Methodology?